Christopher Darden: Career

 Darden took and passed the California Bar Exam in the summer of 1980.
 Four months afterward, he was hired at the National Labor Relations Board in Los Angeles.
 Looking for a career change, he applied for and was hired for a position with the Los Angeles County District Attorney's Office.
 Darden was initially assigned to the Huntington Park office before moving on to Beverly Hills, and finally moved to the Criminal Courts Building (CCB) in downtown Los Angeles in late 1983.

 During his tenure as a prosecutor at the CCB, Darden served in the central trials and hardcore gang units before transferring to the Special Investigation Division (SID), which investigates criminal activity by public and law enforcement officials, in February 1988.
 It was in this position that Darden first met Johnnie Cochran, who represented some victims of alleged police violence.
 Darden and Cochran became close friends, with Darden seeing Cochran as a mentor figure.

-Darden initially became involved in the Murder trial of O. J. Simpson after being asked by Deputy District Attorneys Marcia Clark and William Hodgman to lead the prosecution of Al Cowlings, Simpson's friend and the driver of the white Ford Bronco during the infamous car chase.
+Darden initially became involved in the murder trial of O. J. Simpson after being asked by Deputy District Attorneys Marcia Clark and William Hodgman to lead the prosecution of Al Cowlings, Simpson's friend and the driver of the white Ford Bronco during the infamous car chase.
 After Darden's work on the Cowlings case ended, Clark requested Darden join the Simpson team as case manager since she and Hodgman were bogged down by various motions and filings from the defense.
 Darden was also tasked by Clark to prepare the prosecution's witnesses for testimony, including preparing testimony for key witness Detective Mark Fuhrman.
-After Hodgman was incapacited by stress-related illness in the courtroom shortly before opening statements, Darden was named co-prosecutor.
+After Hodgman was incapacited by stress-related illness shortly before opening statements, Darden was named co-prosecutor.
 Darden's friendship with Cochran, who was a prominent figure on Simpson's defense team, became heavily strained due to their clashing positions regarding the inclusion of racism in the case.
 Simpson was ultimately acquitted.
 Darden incidentally normalized the term N-word, a euphemistic alternative reference to the word "nigger", as the first public figure to use that term, while cross-examining Fuhrman.

 Darden left the District Attorney's office after the Simpson case and joined the faculty of the Southwestern University School of Law.
 Darden taught and specialized in criminal procedure and trial advocacy.